bobaseb/energetically-coherent-computation/index.md

 Entropy management
 - in conscious systems
 - relationship to thermodynamic stability
+- relationship to information processing
+- role in stability
+- thermodynamic constraints

+Entropy production
+- and information processing
+- management in conscious systems
+- relationship to stability
+- role in adaptation

+Environmental constraints
+- in quantum systems
+- limiting conscious-like processing
+- relationship to stability

 Environmental crisis
 - coherence pattern disruption
 - human-nature relationships
 - systemic effects of

+Environmental interaction
+- and quantum coherence
+- in conscious systems
+- maintaining stable coherence
+- role in consciousness

 Environmental knowledge
 - cultural integration of